 There is one thing you should remember while you tie-dye, no matter what brand of dye you use: Every tie-dyed item will turn out different no matter what technique and colors you use.
 Check out the step-by-step tying directions I have provided and have fun creating your own.

 Check out these directions for making a variety of tie dye designs using different folding methods.
 Try my tying techniques and then experiment with your own.
-Remember, if you do make your own tie-dyed projects, take a moment to submit a picture to the Tie-Dye Crafts Photo Gallery.

 - Circles Tie-Dye Design T-Shirt

 Follow the instructions and learn how to tie-dye t-shirt featuring nesting circles.

 - Colorful Beach Towel

 Find out how to create this colorful beach towel design using Simply Spray fabric dye and a stencil.

 - Marbled Tie-Dye Design T-Shirt

 These directions will show you how to tie-dye t-shirt that sports a marbled design.